Susheate/brl-nvidia/README.md

 **install**/**update** [stratum] :
 Install the drivers to the given stratum.
-If "all" is specified as the stratum, the drivers will be installed to every strata.
+Specifying "all" will install the drivers to all the strata.

 **remove** [stratum] :
 Remove drivers on the given stratum.